Poles in the United Kingdom: Integration and intermarriage

-Polonophobia in Britain
+Discrimination

 As noted, there was an increase in Polish workers in Britain in the early twenty-first century.
 There were incidents of resistance or ethnic discrimination.
 In 2007, Polish people living in Britain reported 42 "racially motivated violent attacks" against them, compared with 28 in 2004.
 On 11 July 2012, the Polish Association of Northern Ireland called for action after Polish flags were burned on Eleventh Night bonfires in several locations across Belfast.

 On 26 July 2008, The Times published a comment piece by restaurant reviewer Giles Coren, who expressed negative sentiments towards Poles, in part due to his belief that Christian Poles had forced his Jewish ancestors to flee Poland because of anti-Semitic attacks on them after the Holocaust and the Second World War.
 Coren used the term "Polack" to refer to the Polish diaspora in Britain, arguing that "if England is not the land of milk and honey it appeared to them three or four years ago, then, frankly, they can clear off out of it".

 The far-right British National Party (BNP) have expressed anti-Polish sentiments in their political campaigns, and campaigned for a ban on all Polish migrant workers to Britain.
 The party used an image of a Second World War Spitfire fighter plane, under the slogan "Battle for Britain", during the party's 2009 European Elections campaign.
-But the photograph was of a Spitfire belonging to the Polish No.303 Squadron of the Royal Air Force.
+However, the photograph was of a Spitfire belonging to the Polish No.303 Squadron of the Royal Air Force.
 John Hemming, Liberal Democrat MP for Yardley, Birmingham, ridiculed the BNP for accidentally using an image of Polish aeroplanes in their campaign: "[t]hey have a policy to send Polish people back to Poland – yet they are fronting their latest campaign using this plane."

 In January 2014, a Polish man, whose helmet was emblazoned with the flag of Poland, claimed he was attacked by a group of fifteen men outside a pub in Dagenham, London.
 The victim blamed speeches of then-Conservative Prime Minister David Cameron for causing the attack.
 During the same month in Belfast, there were seven attacks on Polish homes within ten days; stones and bricks were thrown at the windows.

-Notable persons
+Notable people

-The following persons are notable Poles who have lived in the United Kingdom, or notable Britons of Polish descent.
+The following people are notable Poles who have lived in the United Kingdom, or notable Britons of Polish descent.